 - a review of the scope of activities that are subject to IIROC’s regulatory oversight, in part to assist us in determining which activities a registered individual must perform within their firm and which activities may be conducted by the registered individual as an outside business activity, and

-- a review of order-execution-only, advisory and managed account service offerings, to ensure our rules for these offerings continue to enable the efficient and effective development of the investment services that Canadians demand.
+- a review of order-execution-only, advisory and managed account service offerings, to ensure our rules for these offerings continue to enable the increasingly sophisticated use of technology and the efficient and effective development of the investment services that Canadians demand.

 Leveraging Data and Analytics

 We will continue to leverage data and analytics to provide opportunities to create efficiencies internally and support policy development.
-One major effort is the “Failed Trade Study” that is focused on updating our intensive review of late settlements in 2008.
-With access to advanced analytical capabilities and a significant, granular five-year data set provided by the Canadian Depository for Securities (CDS), we will do an in-depth study of settlement processes in Canadian equities.
-We anticipate publishing the results in late 2021 and will use the findings to both benchmark and assess the current short selling regime.
+Our work on the “Failed Trade Study” focused on updating our intensive review of late settlements in 2008 is in the final stages and we anticipate publishing a report in the late summer/early Fall.
+With access to advanced analytical capabilities and a significant, granular five-year data set provided by the Canadian Depository for Securities (CDS), we were able to do an in-depth study of settlement processes in Canadian equities.
+We will use the findings to both benchmark and assess the current short selling regime.

 Managing Technology and Cybersecurity Risks

-IIROC applauds the CSA for its leadership in this review and remains committed to continuing to engage and collaborate with the CSA and all key stakeholders to modernize the regulatory system in Canada and create better outcomes for Canadians.
+IIROC applauds the CSA for its leadership of this process and is focused on continued engagement with stakeholders to modernize securities self regulation in Canada and to create better outcomes for Canadians.